-In 2018, The New York Times reported that a study conducted by the Environment Working Group had found elevated levels of glyphosate in Cheerios, granola bars and 29 other breakfast foods made from oats.
+In 2018, The New York Times reported that a study conducted by the Environmental Working Group had found elevated levels of glyphosate in Cheerios, granola bars and 29 other breakfast foods made from oats.
 The controversial herbicide is the main ingredient in Monsanto’s Roundup weed killer, the most-used pesticide in the world.

 California scientists have said the weed killer can cause cancer in humans, and the World Health Organization has declared it a “probable human carcinogen” — one of five categories the EPA uses to classify chemicals based on their likelihood to cause cancer in humans.